-One of our Cancer Prevention Recommendations is to limit consumption of sugar sweetened drinks, and drink mostly and unsweetened drinks.
+One of our Cancer Prevention Recommendations is to limit consumption of sugar sweetened drinks, and drink mostly water or unsweetened drinks.

 There is convincing evidence that consumption of sugar sweetened drinks is a cause of weight gain, overweight and obesity in both children and adults, especially when consumed frequently or in large portions.
 Sugar sweetened drinks do this by promoting excess energy intake relative to energy expenditure.